Us music producers tend to argue about a lot of things.

 “Since I’m in Pro Tools, the majority of my mangling comes from using AudioSuite, which automatically renders files down.
 Working this way forces you to commit to choices, and it’s not killing your CPU by running any number of plugins in a row.
 Plus once stuff is rendered it’s so much fun to keep reprocessing and resampling it.” – Matt Lange

 If you find yourself getting stuck in the tweaking trap (I hope you didn’t read that as ‘twerking to trap’), then it might be a wise idea to bounce down to audio.
-Like Matt said, it helps you to commit to choices – meaning you can move ahead and get things done.
+As Matt said, it helps you to commit to choices – meaning you can move ahead and get things done.

 29. Own a MIDI keyboard?
 Record yourself playing